Buenos Aires Great Southern Railway: Decline

 Between 1907 and 1914 the railroad companies in Argentina had extended their lines an average of 1,800 km per year (more than any European country in the same period), with a total extension of 33,000 km.
 When the World War I began, the "Golden Age" of Argentine railways ended.
 Between 1917 and 1922 only 100 km were built.

 The British companies also had to deal with the increasing costs, the decrease of the international commerce and the workers syndicates.
 Marcelo T. de Alvear (elected President of Argentina in 1922) encouraged cooperation with the British companies, which recovered from the great post-war depression and increased their profits 5% per year since 1921 (and 9% since 1924).

-Nevertheless, the great depression of the 1930s and a plan to build an extensive number of roads for automobile transport (for which the Government created the "Dirección Nacional de Vialidad", an office in charge of the development, planning and conservation of national routes) created an extremely difficult climate for the British railway companies in Argentina.
+Nevertheless, the Great Depression of the 1930s, together with the government's plan to construct an extensive road network for motor transport, created an increasingly difficult environment for the British-owned railway companies in Argentina.
+To implement the program, the government established the Dirección Nacional de Vialidad, an agency responsible for the development, planning, and maintenance of national roads.

-The increase of the automobile transport caused the investments for the railroad companies decreased considerably.
-Cars competed with trains when many routes began to be built, some of them with pathways parallel to the railway tracks.
-The British companies were also facing increasing competition from transport on the expanding road network, with the plan carried out by the national Government to avoid the monopoly for transport on the railway companies.
+The growth of motor transport led to a substantial decline in railway investment.
+As new roads were constructed—some running parallel to existing railway lines—cars, buses, and lorries increasingly competed with rail services.
+The expansion of the road network, promoted by the national government partly to reduce the railways' dominance of the transport sector, placed further pressure on the British-owned companies.

-Except during the 1939–45 war in Europe, most of the steam locomotives, almost all of which were manufactured in Britain, burned oil, a fuel in which Argentina was almost self-sufficient.
-Coal suitable for locomotive working was not available locally and had to be imported.
-The heaviest goods trains, reaching over 2000 tons during the harvest season, were often hauled by three-part articulated Garratt locomotives.
+Except during the Second World War, most steam locomotives—nearly all of which had been manufactured in Britain—burned oil, a fuel in which Argentina was largely self-sufficient.
+Suitable locomotive coal was unavailable domestically and therefore had to be imported.
+During the harvest season, the heaviest freight trains, weighing more than 2,000 tonnes, were often hauled by three-section articulated Garratt locomotives.